The site can be split into three sections:

-The North West Cambridge Area Action Plan (AAP) produced by South Cambridgeshire District Council and Cambridge City Council identifies land to be released from the Cambridge Green Belt, to contribute towards meeting the development needs of Cambridge University.
+The North West Cambridge Area Action Plan (AAP) produced by us and Cambridge City Council identifies land to be released from the Cambridge Green Belt, to contribute towards meeting the development needs of Cambridge University.
 The development has started but will take many years to complete.

 The University's aspirations for the site are; include around 3,000 homes (of which 50% will be "key worker" housing for University and College Staff) plus 2,000 units of student accommodation, approximately 60,000m2 of higher education uses, including academic faculty development and a University Conference Centre and up to 40,000m2 of University-related research institutes and commercial research uses and associated community facilities and open space including a primary school.

 The AAP requires all development to be built to the highest standards of environmental sustainability and designed to minimise carbon emissions.
 For example, the majority of new homes are required to be built to level 5 of the Code for Sustainable Homes, the highest level currently believed to have been required by a statutory planning policy.

 If you wish to find out more about the area action plans adopted by both Councils in relation to this growth site they can be viewed by visiting the North West Cambridge Area Action Plan (AAP) webpages and the Cambridge City Council website.

 Cambridge City Council has granted planning consent, subject to planning conditions, for an access road and 187 homes (including 30% affordable housing) on the Darwin Green 'frontage land' adjoining Huntingdon Road.

 Amendments to an existing outline application has been approved for a further 1,593 homes on the NIAB site including 40% affordable housing, a new primary school, community facilities, local shops, roads, footpaths and cycleways.